cylc/cylc-admin/docs/proposal-new-output-syntax.md

 [runtime]
    ...
 ```
-This is actually a simple case of the "different dependencies on difference
+This is actually a simple case of the "same task with different dependencies on
-branches" problem.
+difference branches" problem.
 Cylc 9 will be able to handle it properly:
 ```
 # Cylc 9
 [scheduling]